Locally Adaptive Federated Learning: Introduction

-\textbf{Adaptive federated optimization.} In \citet{reddi2020adaptive}, the authors provide a general framework for adaptive federated optimization FedOpt, including particular instances such as FedAdam and FedYogi, by using the corresponding centralized adaptive methods as the server optimizer.
-Several works followed on the idea of server side adaptivity, some recent ones being CD-Adam \cite{wang2022communication_aistats} and FedAMS \cite{wang2022communication}, but they still contain problem-dependent hyperparameters in theory, and consequently need extensive hyperparameter tuning in practice.
-Fully locally adaptive stepsizes on the client side have not been explored before, except in one concurrent work~\cite{kim2023adaptive} of which we became aware when finalizing this manuscript.
-Their proposed method is not based on Polyak stepsizes, but on an estimator for the inverse local Lipschitz constant from~\cite{malitsky2019adaptive}.
+\textbf{Adaptive federated optimization.} \citet{reddi2020adaptive} provide a general framework for adaptive federated optimization (FedOpt), including particular instances such as FedAdam and FedYogi, by using the corresponding centralized adaptive methods as the server optimizer.
+Several works followed on the idea of server side adaptivity, some recent ones being CD-Adam \citep{wang2022communication_aistats} and FedAMS \citep{wang2022communication}.
+Fully locally adaptive stepsizes on the client side have not been explored before, except in one concurrent work~\cite{kim2023adaptive}.
+Their proposed method is based on estimator for the inverse local Lipschitz constant from~\citep{malitsky2019adaptive}, and analyses only the non-convex setting a strong bounded gradient assumption.